particle-iot/docs/src/content/reference/device-os/firmware.md

 {{/if}}

 {{#if photon}}
 `Serial2:` This channel is optionally available via pins 28/29 (RGB LED Blue/Green).
-These pins are accessible via the pads on the botton of the PCB [See PCB Land Pattern](/datasheets/photon-datasheet/#recommended-pcb-land-pattern-photon-without-headers-).
+These pins are accessible via the pads on the bottom of the PCB [See PCB Land Pattern](/datasheets/photon-datasheet/#recommended-pcb-land-pattern-photon-without-headers-).
 The Blue and Green current limiting resistors should be removed.

 If the user enables Serial2, they should also consider using RGB.onChange() to move the RGB functionality to an external RGB LED on some PWM pins.
 {{/if}}